 (919) 360-0690

-Also included is a lecture-demonstration about mime that connects to NCSCoS English Language Arts Standard (CCR Anchor Standard RL.1 – Read closely to determine what the text says explicitly and to make logical inferences from it), and an anti-gravity mime piece that sparks the imagination and lifts spirits.
-The material addresses NC Essential Standards in Science, Forces & Motion, for 2nd through 5th grades.
+Also included is a lecture-demonstration about mime that connects to NCSCoS English Language Arts Standard (CCR Anchor Standard RL.1 – inferences), and an anti-gravity mime piece that sparks the imagination and lifts spirits.
+The material addresses NC Essential Standards in Science, Forces & Motion, for 3rd through 5th grades.

-Science concepts taught in the show: Sound; Forces & Motion; Matter: Properties & Change.
-Key vocabulary: gravity, force, push, pull, balanced forces, sound, vibrate, inertia, mass, energy, friction, moving air, simple machines.
+Science concepts taught in the show: Sound waves; Forces & Motion.
+Key vocabulary: gravity, force, push, pull, balanced forces, sound, vibrate, inertia, mass, energy, friction, air.

 Sheila Kerrigan